maukur/DialogService/README.md

 A Dialog Service for easy way using from buisness logic layer for UIKit and SwiftUI

-# Setup Swift PM
+# Setup with Swift PM

-⋅⋅⋅Add ‘DialogService’ to your Project’s ‘Swift Packages’ section.⋅⋅⋅ ⋅⋅⋅Input desired version.⋅⋅⋅
+1. Add ‘DialogService’ to your Project’s ‘Swift Packages’ section.
-⋅⋅⋅Adding package dependencies to your App.⋅⋅⋅
+2. Input desired version.

----
+3. Adding package dependencies to your App.

 # Usage